-We offer educational presentations and training workshops to promote a better understanding of epilepsy and seizure first aid across our city.
+We offer educational presentations, training workshops, and information booths to promote a better understanding of epilepsy and seizure first aid across our city.
 From professional training for service providers to educational presentations for children, we can adapt our presentations to suit a variety of audiences, including but not limited to:

 - Healthcare professionals

 - Service providers

 - Students from JK to University

 - Community agencies and health centers

 REQUEST A PRESENTATION

 We will connect with you, learn about your needs and tailor a presentation for your audience.
 We will also have clients share their story living with epilepsy at the presentation.
 After the session, you will receive the PowerPoint slides, relevant resources, and an evaluation.
 Please complete this presentation booking request form if interested in an epilepsy session.

 To request an Epilepsy Information Booth at a community event please contact our office at 416 964-9095 or firstname.lastname@example.org

 Children can also learn about epilepsy through our Teaching Awareness Through Puppetry (TAP) workshops.